Remo Bianco: Biography

-Remo Bianchi (known as Remo Bianco) was born in Milan on 3 June 1922.
-His father, Guido, was an electrician at the theatre La Scala, a confirmed anarchist and an austere man.
+Remo Bianchi (known as Remo Bianco) was born in Milan on 3 June 1922 into a family of modest means.
+His father, Guido, a committed anarchist and a strict man, worked as an electrician at Teatro La Scala.
 His mother, Giovanna Ripamonti, had studied astrology.
-Remo was the second of two twins, the brother Romolo died of pneumonia in 1923.
-He had a strong bond with his sister Lyda, who was born before the twins and became a star of the ballet.
+Remo was one of a pair of twin brothers; his twin, Romolo, died of bronchopneumonia in 1923.
+Before them, their sister Lyda had been born; she later became a ballet teacher, and Bianco maintained a close relationship with her throughout his life.

-In 1937 he enrolled at evening courses at the Brera Academy, where he met de Pisis two years later and began to attend the Master's studio regularly; there he had the opportunity to meet other artists such as Carrà, Sironi, Savinio, Soffici, Soldati, Marini, Cantatore.
+In 1937, he enrolled in evening courses at the Brera Academy, where he met de Pisis whose studio he soon began visiting regularly.
+There he had the opportunity to meet artists including Carrà, Sironi, Savinio, Soffici, Soldati, Marini, Cantatore.

-In 1941 he was enrolled as a machine-gunner on a destroyer, which was torpedoed and sunk two years later.
-Bianco, rescued by the British, was interned in Tunisia where he experienced his first contact with the Middle East.
+In 1941, he was conscripted into the Italian Navy as a machine-gun gunner aboard a destroyer, which was torpedoed and sunk in 1943.
+Rescued by British forces, he was interned in Tunis, where he first encountered Eastern cultures.
+This experience sparked a lifelong fascination with the East, inspiring several later journeys.